NPEX2021-HW02/Model/README.md

 Since the default tensorflow's quantization scheme uses quantized fp32 values, bit-level differences can be caused from the results of the FPGA.
 So we implemented a framework-level fixed-point simulator with [NVCaffe](https://github.com/NVIDIA/caffe).

+Most of CUDA codes are not imeplemented, so you'd better to use CPU.